SAP/luigi/blog/2021-08-27-release-notes.md

 You can read more in the documentation [here](https://docs.luigi-project.io/docs/luigi-client-api/?section=newtab).

-#### addNavHrefs support for application switcher and product switcher

-You now have the possibility to apply [addNavHrefs](https://docs.luigi-project.io/docs/navigation-parameters-reference/?section=addnavhrefs) to the [app switcher](https://docs.luigi-project.io/docs/navigation-advanced?section=app-switcher) and [product switcher](https://docs.luigi-project.io/docs/navigation-advanced?section=product-switcher) in Luigi.
-This allows you to enable product switcher links to be opened in new tab, for example.
-For more information, see [PR #2172](https://github.com/SAP/luigi/pull/2172) and [PR #2177](https://github.com/SAP/luigi/pull/2177).

 #### Bugfixes

 For a full list of bugfixes in this release, see our [changelog](https://github.com/SAP/luigi/blob/master/CHANGELOG.md).